CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 6. Supratentorial volume reduces with age
 7. Rostral-anterior-cingulate Avg Thickness decrease with age(BONUS)

-The detailed explanation of this research can be found in Internship_report_for_publication_Neursy.pdf
+The detailed explanation of this research can be found in DyNeuSR_report.pdf